drshahizan/HPDP/2425/assignment/A2/bdm/SwiftParse/big_data.md

 We implemented **five data-loading and cleaning strategies** with Pandas, and used **Dask and Polars** for parallel and optimized processing:

 ###  Part 1: Big Data Handling Strategies
+In this step-by-step comparison, five different data processing strategies were applied using only the Pandas library to evaluate their effectiveness in terms of execution time and memory usage.

+1. The **"Load Less Data"** strategy focused on minimizing the volume of data read into memory by selecting only necessary columns or filtering rows during import.
+This approach showed a balanced performance, with moderate execution time and memory usage.
+2. The **"Chunking"** method processed data in smaller batches using Pandas' `chunksize` parameter, which resulted in the fastest execution time and nearly zero memory usage, making it highly efficient for very large datasets that cannot be loaded entirely into memory.
+3. The **"Optimize Data Types"** strategy involved converting data columns to more memory-efficient types (such as changing float64 to float32 or object to category), which significantly reduced memory consumption but incurred a higher execution time due to the computational cost of conversion.
+4. **"Sampling"** involved selecting a subset of the data to work with, reducing the memory footprint dramatically, but similar to data type optimization, it took longer to execute—likely due to the effort needed to create a representative sample.
+Lastly,
+5. **"Parallel with Dask"**, while still using Pandas under the hood, distributed the workload across multiple cores.
+This led to better speed than loading all data at once, but it consumed the highest amount of memory due to the overhead from parallel processing.

+Overall, each strategy has its trade-offs: chunking stands out as the most memory-efficient and fastest, while others like data type optimization and sampling are useful for long-term performance gains despite longer initial processing times.

 ### Part 2: Data Processing using 3 different libraries